 We have joined forces in a collaborative consortium whose aim is to develop the concept of an integrated mathematical model that is able to represent syntactic and semantic aspects of language in a reduced lexicon, namely Basic English, and ultimately develop an artificial cognition system.
 The fundamental concept lies in creating a mathematical means to create a multi-dimensional graphical representation of a sentence, in a space pre-conditioned by the inter-relationship of all words in this reduced lexicon.
-To translate from standard English a wizard is employed, based on a vocabulary of 100,000+ words, to a representation using less than 2,000 words, which is available at simplish.
+To translate from standard English a wizard is employed, based on a vocabulary of 100,000+ words, to a representation using 1,000 words, which is available at simplish.
 Thus, in a multidimensional space the central low-dimensionality points describe words and their relationship, while increasingly complex phrases are represented by ideograms.
 The core relationships have been derived from a single interchangeable individual and then refined; unlike the majority of current efforts which rely on a large corpus of text, which have the disadvantage that ambiguity is a major problem.
 A descriptive phrase may either be represented by a complex word (i.e. not one of the basic English lexicon) or it may represent an abstract concept.
 In this way, our method is able to cope with both data-driven requirements and concept-driven information needed for problem-solving.

 Possibly the most important aspect of cognition has to do with memory.
 We know that the processes of acquisition, storage and retrieval of knowledge lie at the heart of human cognition.
 Furthermore, it has long been known that organization and memorization are inseparable and that memory is aided by meaning.
 Therefore, working out a way to establish the meaning of words in a general cognition engine helps organization and is a crucial step in developing these systems.
 Our way to achieve this objective is to assign meaning in terms of the other words in a reduced vocabulary, unlike standard natural language where 100,000 words would have to be clustered somehow and related to each other.